9 Hope Family Heraldry

 At Abbotsford, in the Borders, the home of Sir Walter Scott, can be found the Hopetoun family motto - At Spes Non Fracta - incised on the mantelpiece of the fireplace in the chapel.

-The origin of the latin quotation At Spec Infracta adopted by the Craighalls as their motto and the slightly different Hopetoun motto At Spes Non Fracta is unclear.
-The motto can be found in association with an anchor on memorial headstones and memorial tablets that have no connection with the Hope Family for instance the Leckie memorial tablets in the Leckie Memorial Church in Peebles - shown below.
+The Craighall motto can also be found in association with an anchor on memorial headstones and memorial tablets that have no connection with the Hope Family for instance the Leckie memorial tablets in the Leckie Memorial Church in Peebles - shown below.
 The motto below the shield is faint but the crest of an anchor can be seen.
 The shield at first sight looks like the Hope armorial but the Leckie has three red roses instead of the gold circles.

 Leckie%20memorial%2002.JPG